lucked/teamward-server/README.md

 More environment variables are available, see `config/index.js` for details.

 By default, the app is set up to use NewRelic for monitoring, HostedGraphite for metric tracking and Opbeat for error reporting.
-If you don'"t specify the keys in your environement however, the services just won't be used.
+If you don't specify the keys in your environement however, the services just won't be used.
 If you want to use your own services, have a look in `lib/error-logger.js` and `lib/metric-tracker.js` which provide an high level interface easily reconfigurable.

 Don't forget to wire up the workers too: in addition to npm start, you'll probably want to always run `node bin/worker-push-notifier.js` to send notifications to your users, and run every day `node bin/worker-champion-stats` to ensure matchups stats are up to date.